elirancv/PyQt6ify-Pro/README.md

 ## PyQt6ify Pro

-**PyQt6ify Pro** is a robust starter kit designed to simplify the development of desktop applications using **PyQt6**.
-It offers a modular, ready-to-use framework with essential features such as customizable menus, toolbars, status bars, integrated logging, and database support.
-Whether you're starting a new project or looking for a template to streamline your workflow, PyQt6ify Pro provides the flexibility and structure needed for rapid development.
+**PyQt6ify Pro** is a comprehensive starter kit for building desktop applications with **PyQt6**.
+It features a modular design with customizable menus, toolbars, status bars, integrated logging, and database support.
+Whether you're starting a new project or need a structured template, PyQt6ify Pro provides the flexibility and organization needed for efficient development.

 <div align="left">
   <img src="./resources/images/screenshot_main.png" alt="Main Screenshot" width="600" />